ethereum/ethereum-org/views/content/dao.md

 The owner could change the ownership to no one by pointing the new owner as *0x00000...*.
 This would guarantee that the rules will never change, but it's an irreversible action.
 The owner can also change the ownership to the contract itself: just click on "copy address" and add it on the "new owner" field.
 This would make that all the powers of the owner could be executed by creating proposals.

 If you want, you can also set one contract as the owner of the other: suppose you wanted a corporate structure where you wanted a President for life that had the power to appoint board members, which could then issue more shares and finally these shares voted on how to spend a budget.
-You could create that an **Association** contract, that used a **[mintable token](./token)** owned by a **congress** finally owned by a single account.
+You could create an **Association** contract, that used a **[mintable token](./token)** owned by a **congress** finally owned by a single account.

 But what if you wanted different rules for voting?
 Maybe to change voting rules you'd need a 80% consensus, or maybe the members are different.
 In that case, you can create another identical DAO or use some other source code and plug that one as the owner of the first.